damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 publishing process](#publishing-process-for-crossposts) for crossposts.

 If we find your post ourselves, we'll reach you out and ask for your approval for cross-posting it.
-If you are interested and agree with the [publishing process] and the quick review, your post will get reposted.
+If you are interested and agree with the [publishing process](#publishing-process-for-crossposts) and the quick review, your post will get reposted.

 Everyone wins when we crosspost: we win, as it's interesting for our community; and you win, as your post will gain extra visibility across the web!

+Examples: [Moving to GitLab!
+Yes, it's worth it!][cross-1], [Building an Elixir Release into a Docker image using GitLab CI - Part 1][cross-2], [Applying GitLab Labels Automatically][cross-3].
 </div>
 </div>